Manaaia/boilerplate-symfony-react/README.md

 ## Boilerplate for dockerized client-server application

+>[!WARNING]
-**This boilerplate is for development purposes only.
-It is not recommended to use it in production.**
+>This boilerplate is for development purposes only.
+It is not recommended to use it in production.

 The purpose of this boilerplate is to provide a starting point for developing a client-server application with Docker, ReactJs, and Symfony.
 The boilerplate includes a basic setup for the client and server, as well as a Taskfile for running common tasks.